slatedocs/slate/source/includes/getting-started/_introduction.html.md

 * install the Bonsai CLI (one-time task)
 * create your first BRAIN
-* load an inkling file and connect a simulator
+* load an Inkling file and connect a simulator
 * train your BRAIN
 * use your BRAIN